Hawaii State Alzheimer’s Plan Overview

 Strengthen Hawaii's Alzheimer's Research Capacity

-Hawaii is home to over 31,000 individuals living with Alzheimer’s - a figure expected to rise as the state ages.
-With $240 million in annual Medicaid costs caring for this population, support is needed to better understand this disease and enable new discoveries supporting treatment, prevention and a cure.
-Establishing an Alzheimer’s Disease Research Center (ADRC) at the University of Hawaii would advance understanding of the disease and provide research specific to the unique genetic, cultural, and environmental factors of Hawaii’s residents, particularly its large Asian American and Pacific Islander (AAPI) population.
-The Alzheimer’s Association is calling on lawmakers to assess the feasibility of establishing an ADRC and associated federal funding opportunities from the National Institutes of Health (NIH) to improve diagnosis, treatment, and care for its residents while contributing valuable insights to the fight to end Alzheimer’s and other dementia.
+For decades, millions of Americans and their families have waited for advances in Alzheimer’s disease knowledge and improved, effective therapies for Alzheimer’s and other dementia.
+With $309 million in annual Medicaid costs to care for Hawaii’s Alzheimer’s population, support is needed to better understand this disease and enable new discoveries supporting treatment, prevention and a cure.
+Establishing an Alzheimer’s Disease Research Center (ADRC) at the University of Hawaii John A. Burns School of Medicine would advance understanding of the disease and provide research specific to the unique genetic, cultural and environmental factors of Hawaii’s residents, particularly its large Asian American and Pacific Islander (AAPI) population.
+The Alzheimer’s Association is calling on state lawmakers to support funding to launch the research center.

 Find My Chapter